-Administration of the Agency’s programs is accomplished through the Executive Office and six departments.
-The Executive Director, who serves as Secretary-Treasurer of the Board of Commissioners, is responsible to the Board for implementation of policy and the development and operation of all programs and projects of the Agency.
+Administration of the Agency’s programs is accomplished through the Executive Office and eight departments.
+The Executive Director, who serves as secretary of the Board of Commissioners, is responsible to the Board for implementation of policy and the development and operation of all programs and projects of the Agency.
+Executive Office staff includes the executive director, deputy executive director, chief operating officer, director of communications and support staff, as well as general counsel and support staff.

 The Construction Department is responsible for the procurement, monitoring and compliance of the Agency’s service and construction contract activities, including new construction, modernization, development and approved Metro capital improvement projects.
 The department also is responsible for implementing, monitoring and enforcing the Agency’s Comprehensive Plan for Modernization, Diversity Business Enterprise (DBE) and Section 3 programs.